 They are free to be themselves and grow in confidence

 So how do you actually get the ball rolling?

 You have to de-register your child from school, and how you do this will depend on where you live.
-In some areas, this is done by simply writing to the headteacher and stating that you would like your child to be de-registered because you are homeschooling them from this date.
+In some areas, this is done by simply writing to the headteacher and stating that you would like your child to be de-registered because you are home educating them from this date.
 In other areas, this might be slightly different.

 It also becomes more complicated if your child is disabled or has special educational needs and has a SEND document.

 In all cases, it is best to check you local areas rules on homeschooling by looking at your borough's website.

 If you are on a waiting list for a school then you will need to inform the local LA to inform them of your intentions.
 There is a lot of advice on just how to do this on the internet.

 You can even print out a sample letter that you can take into school.